Published on 23 June 2017; revised on 6 July 2017

 Drug-Related Violence and HIV Risk in the Santa Monica Mountains.
 Here in Los Angeles, my intuition tells me that there are a few other areas of danger zones for parents to know about with regard to their children.
 One, I think, is the parks, especially the Santa Monica Mountains parks right now.

 Possible Sexual Predators at the Victory Trailhead in the San Fernando Valley.
-And I’ve noticed, at the west end of Victory Blvd in the San Fernando Valley, the trailhead that goes into the Upper Las Virgenes Open Space Area, there is trouble there, possibly because of the restrooms there, to do with the very young adults from the surrounding neighborhoods being potentially preyed upon … at least, people looking out to do that with them, who appear to be of lower socioeconomic status.
-Also, it appears to me, just judging from the years that I was working at UCLA Medical Center in an area by the HIV clinic there at that time (so I’m familiar with the look of advanced AIDS), that there may be men, there at that area, who are looking out for the young adult boys with the chance, hopefully, of a sexual encounter which might result in HIV transmission to the youth of that area.
+And I have noticed, at the west end of Victory Blvd in the San Fernando Valley, the trailhead that goes into the Upper Las Virgenes Open Space Area, there is trouble there, possibly because of the restrooms there, to do with the very young adults from the surrounding neighborhoods being potentially preyed upon … at least, people looking out to do that with them, who appear to be of lower socioeconomic status.
+Also, it appears to me, just judging from the years that I was working at UCLA Medical Center in an area by the HIV clinic there at that time (so I am familiar with the look of advanced AIDS), that there may be men, there at that area, who are looking out for the young adult boys with the chance, hopefully, of a sexual encounter which might result in HIV transmission to the youth of that area.

 Possible Sexual Predators in Chatsworth Park South, in the San Fernando Valley.
-And also I’ve noticed, in Chatsworth Park South, in Chatsworth, in the San Fernando Valley, that there are people either living or lurking in the underbrush, the chaparral in those areas, in places where the young adults, especially young men, play after school.
+And also I have noticed, in Chatsworth Park South, in Chatsworth, in the San Fernando Valley, that there are people either living or lurking in the underbrush, the chaparral in those areas, in places where the young adults, especially young men, play after school.

 So I would suggest parents advising their children to exert the utmost caution in regard to hiking and walking in, and exploring and adventuring in, the Santa Monica Mountains and the Santa Susana Mountains, until the danger, which came up in about 2016, I think, is cleared up.
-There’s that.
+There is that.

 Possible Danger to Young Boys in Matinee and Department Store Restrooms in the San Fernando Valley.
-That’s because I’ve seen one case, last year, of a young boy at a matinee being afraid to go to the restroom and his mother forcing him to go, not understanding the difficulty that he had apparently encountered before there.
+That is because I have seen one case, last year, of a young boy at a matinee being afraid to go to the restroom and his mother forcing him to go, not understanding the difficulty that he had apparently encountered before there.
 And of a young man in his 20s immediately going into the restroom after the child went in.
 The aspect of the person that went in was what the clair people call ‘predatory’, you know?
 He was up to no good, it seemed to me.
 The same sort of danger might be encountered in any bathrooms in urban areas, including those in department stores.

 The thing of it is, at times when we think there is no danger, in the great open spaces around here, in a children’s matinee, or the like, parents need to look and see if there is danger.
-And talk to their children, especially about any close encounters that they’ve had.
+And talk to their children, especially about any close encounters that they have had.

 Positive Possible Changes in Lifestyle to Help Stabilize Our Population